gsoft-inc/sg-orbit/README.md

 Once per night, the CI will execute the automated visual tests.
 Those tests can't be executed on every commits since visual test snapshots are pricy and limited.

-For more information on the automated visual tests, view the [Testing](#testing) section.
+For more information on the automated visual tests, read the [Testing](#testing) section.

 #### Troubleshooting